-- The Gouland Downs

-- Part of the Tasman Wilderness Area

 - The northern section of the Heaphy Track

 - The Dragons Teeth in the Douglas Range

 - The Boulder Glacial Lake

 - Mount Olympus

 - · Lake Stanley debris dam

 - Lake Sylvester

 - The Lockett Range in the Cobb vicinity

 - The Cobb Glacial Valley and Dam, where small areas of limestone are important because they contain the oldest fossils (trilobites) yet discovered in New Zealand

 - Mount Mytton, and its glacial karst

-- · Parapara Peak
+- Parapara Peak

 - Mount Snowden

 - Hailes Knob

 - Hoary Head

-- Mount Crusader
+- The Crusader

-- Part of the Mount Arthur tablelands
+- · Part of the Mount Arthur tablelands

 - The Mount Arthur Range land and its karst systems

 - The plunging gorges and massive rivers

-- Catchment area for Takaka River and its significant tributaries, the Waitui, the Waingaro, the Anatoki
+- Catchment area for Takaka River and its significant tributaries, Waitui, Waingaro, Anatoki

-- Catchment area for the Aorere River and its minor tributaries
+- Catchment area for the Aorere River and its minor tributaries.

 Within the DOC estate, appropriate activities are those in accordance with the Kahurangi National Park Management Plan and the Department of Conservation Management Strategy.
 Normal farming practices are appropriate outside the DOC estate.
-Activities associated with the Cobb hydro-electric power scheme are also appropriate.
+Activities associated with the Cobb hydroelectric power scheme are also appropriate.
 [Potential mineral extraction may be acceptable, provided effects on landscape are managed.
-This does not over-ride the responsibility to manage all other environmental effects in accordance with the purpose of the RMA.]
+This does not over-ride the responsibility to manage all other environmental effects in accordance with the purpose of the RMA7.]